General

 Teachers can draft and submit the application, however, they must first obtain and confirm support from the Principal (mandatory) and School Council (if possible).

-A declaration of support signed by the school Principal (mandatory), the President of the school council or equivalent (if possible), the school Project Coordinator (mandatory), and the creative partner (mandatory) must be submitted with your application.
+A Declaration of Support signed by the school Principal (mandatory), the President of the school council or equivalent (if possible), the school Project Coordinator (mandatory), and the creative partner (mandatory) must be submitted with your application.

 How many students are recommended to take part in a project?